Employer in Administration - Are you aware of your rights?

 The sudden news of Mothercare entering administration has sent shivers up and down the spines of thousands of employees across the UK working for large companies who are finding life tough in the new retail environment.
 We all know Mothercare as a staple of high street retail providers and wish it well for the future.

-The law requires that a business contemplating making redundancies of 20 or more staff at one location must carry out an enhanced consultation procedure in good time before any redundancies.
+The law requires that a business contemplating making redundancies of 20 or more staff at one location must carry out an enhanced consultation procedure in good time before any redundancies are made.

 But what happens when the first time the workforce hear of the problems is when they are summoned to a meeting by administrators, liquidators, or ACAS, and told that the business has ceased trading with immediate effect and the vast majority of staff are no longer employed?